pha5echange/mbg-tools/README.md

 Requires Python 2.7, the 'requests' library, and the 'matplotlib' library.

-The file 'data/en_mb_map.txt' must be present.
+The files 'data/en_mb_map.txt' , 'data/artist_list.txt' and 'data/user_tag_list.txt' must be present.
-This contains a list of MusicBrainz artist IDs, generated from the Echo Nest (see the 'eng-tools' repository).
+These contain (in order): a list of MusicBrainz artist IDs, generated from the Echo Nest (see the 'eng-tools' repository); a list of artists whose tags will be checked by 'mbg_process_tags': a list of user-tags which are related to genre (manually edited from the full list).

+- 'mbg_process_tags' checks artist tags against the list of genre-related user-generated tags.

-- `mbg_get_artists_url' fetches artists from MusicBrainz based on IDs in the Echo Nest map-file
+- 'mbg_get_artists_url' fetches artists from MusicBrainz based on IDs in the Echo Nest map-file

-- `mbg_recording-rels_xml' fetches artists with RECORDING-RELS info
+- 'mbg_recording-rels_xml' fetches artists with RECORDING-RELS info

-- `mbg_process_xml' deals with the data, and creates a result files for use by ENG Tools (`eng_mbDate')
+- 'mbg_process_xml' deals with the data, and creates a result files for use by ENG Tools (`eng_mbDate')

-- `mbg_plot_countries' allows manual (hardcoded) plotting of country data
+- 'mbg_plot_countries' allows manual (hardcoded) plotting of country data